Mangoes in UAE: Festivals begin to welcome the king of fruits

 Each participant is allowed to submit only one variety of mango into the competition.
 The winning farms and homes will be thoroughly inspected and evaluated by the jury.
 The mangoes submitted must be free of injuries and visible defects, be of appropriate size, and be presented in carton boxes.
 Additionally, the weight of the mangoes entered in each category of the competition must be 4 kilograms.

-The "Most Beautiful Basket" competition, which is exclusive to women, requires mangoes to be locally produced this year.
+The 'Most Beautiful Basket' competition, which is exclusive to women, requires mangoes to be locally produced this year.
 Women aged 18 and older are eligible to participate with one basket only.
-The mangoes must be presented in a handmade basket, crafted by the participant, and the basket should not exceed 4 kilograms.
+The mangoes must be presented in a handmade basket, crafted by the participant, and the basket should not exceed 4kg.

 President Hotel in Dubai is running its Mango Festival until mid-July with a special mango menu at two of its outlets.
 Prices for the dishes start from Dh24 and go up to Dh49.